Glenn Miller, MD

-Kyle Meyer, ND
+Kyle Meyer, ND, IFMCP

 Naturopathic Doctor/Managing Director

 Born and raised in Hammonton, NJ, I moved out to Portland, Oregon for naturopathic medical school at the National University for Natural Medicine.
 My 4-year naturopathic medical school training caused a huge transition in the way I ate.
 Learning how to cook with more vegetables was a challenge at first but it made me a better health practitioner because it made me realize dietary changes are a process and you need to meet people where they’re at.
-My medical school training provided me with evidence based nutritional, botanical and pharmaceutical interventions for primary care issues.
+My medical school training provided me with evidence-based nutritional, botanical and pharmaceutical interventions for primary care issues.
 The majority of my clinical rotations focused on intravenous (IV) therapy, dermatology and physical medicine.

 After graduation, I passed my clinical board exams and moved to Atlanta, GA where I completed a 2-year AANMC-accredited naturopathic residency at Progressive Medical Center.
 My clinical training at Progressive strengthened my skills in functional medicine lab interpretation, hormone issues related to thyroid and sex hormones, integrative oncology, and the therapeutic use of ozone therapy.

 In 2016, my wife, our dog and I moved back to New Jersey to be closer to family.
 I worked at The Magaziner Center for Wellness in Cherry Hill, NJ until November of 2020.
 The Magaziner Center allowed me to grow and expand my knowledge in oncology, medical marijuana, gastrointestinal issues, Lyme disease (and other tick borne infections), mold toxicity, and chelation therapy.
-I believe continuing education is critical and that’s why I’ve logged nearly 600 hours of continuing education in just under 10 years.
+I believe continuing education is critical and that’s why I’ve logged over 600 hours of continuing education in just under 10 years.

-When I’m not in the office looking at updated research in the literature, doing continuing education or doing some work behind the scenes for patients, my wife Melissa, our daughter Willa, and our dog Ruca are either kickin’ it at the beach, hiking, having kitchen dance parties or visiting a local brewery with friends.
+When I’m not in the office looking at updated research in the literature, doing continuing education or doing some work behind the scenes for patients, my wife Melissa, our daughter Willa, our son Rhett, and our dog Ruca are either kickin’ it at the beach, hiking, having kitchen dance parties or visiting a local brewery with friends.

 It's pretty simple, we want to help educate people about their health and let them choose what they'd like to use as their intervention.
 We're going to lean more toward the evidence-based complementary and alternative approach but ultimately managing the health condition you have with either approach will be crucial.